marcoverpas/Six_lectures_on_sfc_models/README.md

 ### 2_1_Model_PC

 This is one of the simplest SFC toy models.
 It is developed in chapter 4 of Godley and Lavoie, "[Monetary Economics.
-An Integrated Approach to Credit, Money, Income, Production and Wealth](https://link.springer.com/book/10.1007/978-1-137-08599-3)".
-PC stands for portfolio choice, because households can hold their wealth in terms of cash and/or government bills.
+An Integrated Approach to Credit, Money, Income, Production and Wealth](https://link.springer.com/book/10.1007/978-1-137-08599-3)". **PC** stands for "portfolio choice", because households can hold their wealth in terms of cash and/or government bills.

 Key assumptions are as follows:

 - Closed economy